jasonhand/charting_the_devops_multiverse/README.md

 **Significance**: The CNCF announced the merger of OpenTracing and OpenCensus to form OpenTelemetry.
 This project aimed to provide a unified standard for collecting, processing, and exporting telemetry data (traces, metrics, logs), enhancing observability for cloud-native applications.
 **Alternatives**: Alternatives included using separate tracing (Jaeger, Zipkin), metrics (Prometheus), and logging (ELK Stack) solutions, which required more integration effort and lacked a unified standard.

+### June 11-13 and November 5-7th: Last Velocity Conferences

+**Significance**: The last Velocity conferences took place in San Jose, California, and Berlin, Germany.
+Velocity conferences were known for focusing on web performance, DevOps, and operational excellence, providing a platform for sharing best practices and innovations in these areas.
+**Alternatives**: Alternatives included other industry conferences like DevOpsDays, KubeCon, and AWS re:Invent, which continued to provide forums for discussing similar topics and advancements.

+These tools, services, and events from 2019 significantly impacted the tech industry, driving advancements in container management, CI/CD, observability, lightweight Kubernetes distributions, logging solutions, and DevOps education.
+They continue to shape modern development and operational practices.

 ### July 29th: “DevOps for Dummies” Released

 **Significance**: "DevOps for Dummies," initially started by Jason and completed by Emily Freeman with Jason as the Technical Editor, provided a comprehensive guide to understanding and implementing DevOps practices.
 It aimed to make DevOps accessible to a broader audience.